Jhansen19/Rail_Accident_Predictions/README.md

 This repository contains all scripts, data processing notebooks, and outputs for predicting train accident risk across Indiana rail segments by combining train volume, historical accident, commodity hazard, and community vulnerability data.
 The goal is to provide the State of Indiana with actionable maps highlighting high‑risk segments—especially those transporting hazardous goods through vulnerable communities.

+You can also review the full project report in the [United States Freight Rail Vulnerabilities.pdf](https://github.com/Jhansen19/Rail_Accident_Predictions/blob/main/United%20States%20Freight%20Rail%20Vulnerabilities.pdf) for more detailed context and findings.

+---

 ## Table of Contents

 * [Read below for instructions on how to generate the risk indices](#read-below-for-instructions-on-how-to-generate-the-risk-indices)